 In order to improve traction and smooth out the ride, full-suspension bikes contain an additional spring and damper between the rider and the rear wheel.

 Hardtails are typically more effective for riders who log many miles and don’t want to give up leg strength for rear-wheel movement.
-For more active riders who are landing jumps, hitting large bumps at high speeds, or railing curves, full-suspension bikes provide additional cushioning and traction.
+Full-suspension bikes provide additional cushioning and traction for more active riders who are landing jumps, hitting large bumps at high speeds, or railing curves.

 This makes a lot of sense, but the truth is more complex.
-The majority of riders who are seeking pure off-road speed now opt for a full-suspension mountain bike, as seen by a quick glance at contemporary XC World Cup bikes.
+Most riders seeking pure off-road speed now opt for a full-suspension mountain bike, as seen by a quick glance at contemporary XC World Cup bikes.

 Although top-tier full-suspension XC bikes cost orders of magnitude more than £1k, many racers have unlimited budgets.
 What, then, do Boardman’s MTR and MHT each do well at a more affordable price?